itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 ## Computing the surface area of a voronoi cell

-I use scipy spatial's Voronoi [\[7\]](#references) to calculte the Voronoi diagram in $D$ dimensions.
+I use `scipy.spatial`'s Voronoi [\[7\]](#references) to calculate the Voronoi diagram in $D$ dimensions.
 Following the code showcased in the video, I add points at some large number ($100$ in the code) and then we clip the polygons to help generate voronoi cells along the boundary.
 The trade off in the chosen "large" number is as follows:
 - The larger the number is the more accurate the perimeter estimate is for a single realization.
 - However, as the dimensions grow, ($D\gtrsim 4$), the numerics become inconsistent and the double description produces inconsistent reps due to numerical accuracy errors.